 THE AMBOSELI ECOSYSTEM

 Here we present a deeper look at the components that make up the intricate Amboseli ecosystem: ecological, cultural, and political.
-Please check back as we continue to build this section.

 NEW THREATS TO AMBOSELI AND MOBILIZING RESPONSES

 The threats to East Africa's magnificent savannas come in many forms and Amboseli faces most of them.By far the gravest danger lies in the fragmentation of the 10,000 square kilometer ecosystem and collapse of the migratory herds of zebra, wildebeest, elephants and pastoral livestock.
 The seasonal migrations and movement of wildlife through habitats of the Amboseli Basin each dry season has kept the savannas productive and animals able to ride out droughts and recover in good years.
 The migrations and free-ranging movements of wildlife and pastoral livestock in response to local conditions and each other have allowed them to coexist in the Amboseli ecosystem for millennia: